hostinger/builder-interview-challenge/pokedex-vue/README.md

 There are some bugs left on purpose, see if you can spot them.

-Documenting your thoughts/solutions/considerations in `README.md` and code comments is highly encouraged.
+Documenting your thoughts/solutions/considerations in `README.md` and code comments is **highly encouraged**.

 ## Quest 1 - Fetch pokemon data